canonical-ols/snapstore-snap-docs/docs/how-to/devices.md

 * `snapd` ≥ 2.30 on the client device
 * Access to a [registered Enterprise Store](register.md)

-1. Get the Store URL and Store ID from the Enterprise Store using the `status` command, for example:
+First, get the *Store URL* and *Store ID* from the Enterprise Store by running:

     sudo enterprise-store status

-Take the required information from the response, for example:
+The output will look something like the following:

     Store URL: http://proxy.example.com
     Store DB: ok